Mai1902/SeniorThesis_MaiNguyen/thesis.md

   return stems, filtered_tokens

 ```

+The above code snippet performs data cleansing in the skills and job description column, in which only tokens that consists of natural language without special symbol can stay in the data set.
+Then, the skills and job description are stemmized, which is the process of reducing a word to its word stem that affixes to suffixes and prefixes or the roots.
+This action benefits the calculation process later on, as it improve the accuracy of cosine similarity calculation.

 3. Data processing and final checking

 In this stage, the data frame will become a simple and consistent format for further advanced analysis.
 The process include 3 steps: